abik11/tips-tricks/Web.md

 ```

 ### Asynchronous programming
-In Javascript there plenty of asynchronous operations.
+In Javascript there plenty of asynchronous operations, so it is very important to know how to handle and build an asynchronous API.

 ##### Promise
 Promises are amazing.
 They are really amazing.
 There is no better way to handle asynchronous programming in Javascript.